PrefectHQ/prefect/docs/orchestration/concepts/api.md

 )
 ```

-To use keys in programmatic requests, include the key as the authorization header of your GraphQL requests:
+To use API keys in programmatic requests, include the API key as the authorization header of your GraphQL requests:

 ```json
 { "authorization": "Bearer API_KEY" }